Team-Shakti/CTF-Write-ups/docs/pwning/BlueHens CTF/beef-of-finitude.md

    0x08049296 <+96>:	mov    ecx,DWORD PTR [ebp-0x138]
    0x0804929c <+102>:	xor    ecx,0x67616c66
    ```
---> Thus in order to overflow the buffer at the password, and to call the win() function once the right value is compared at ebp-0xc register, we willnhave to:
+   Thus in order to overflow the buffer at the password, and to call the win() function once the right value is compared at ebp-0xc register, we willnhave to:
-      a) rewrite ebp-0xc with p32(0xdeadbeef) since that is what it is compared with,
+      * rewrite ebp-0xc with p32(0xdeadbeef) since that is what it is compared with,
-      b) rewrite the return address stored at eip to that of the win function,
+      * rewrite the return address stored at eip to that of the win function,
-      c) pass arguments of win function, i.e
+      * pass arguments of win function, i.e
          param_1 = p32(0x14b4da55), param_2 = p32(0x0), param_3 = p32(0x67616c66), param_4 = p32(0x0)

 ## python program : (cotinuation)